kretovmk/rl-agents/README.md

 # Implementation of RL algorithms

-1. Q-learning: DQN and tricks in dqn/.
+1. Q-learning: DQN and tricks.